Donald Trump in court for second defamation trial after Iowa victory | Politics

 Trump has pleaded not guilty in four criminal cases that could potentially land him in prison before the November presidential election, including two that accuse him of trying to overturn his 2020 loss to Democrat Joe Biden.
 He also is a defendant in at least two other civil cases.

 Trump has cast himself as the victim of political persecution.
-On Tuesday, he said U.S. District Judge Lewis Kaplan should dismiss the case.
+On Tuesday, he said Kaplan should dismiss the case.
 "Judge Kaplan should put this whole corrupt, Crooked Joe Biden-directed Election Interference attack on me immediately to rest," he posted on social media.
 "He should do it for America."

+SECOND TRIAL Kaplan questioned more than 80 prospective jurors, and at least 30 said they had heard about the case.
+Their identities are being kept confidential.

 Kaplan, who has overseen both cases, has barred Trump from arguing that he did not defame or sexually assault Carroll or that she made up her account.
-In both cases, Trump, 77, claimed that he did not know Carroll and that she invented their encounter to sell her memoir.
+In both cases, Trump has said he did not know Carroll and that she invented their encounter to sell her memoir.

 Trump is appealing the $5 million award, and could appeal any award at the second trial.
 Appeals could take years.
 NEW ATTACKS

-In recent weeks, Trump has escalated his attacks on Carroll, including a false accusation this weekend on his Truth Social website that she did not know the decade of their encounter.
-He also branded Kaplan, an appointee of former Democratic President Bill Clinton who has spent 29 years on the bench, a "terrible, biased, irrationally angry Clinton-appointed judge."
+In recent weeks, Trump has escalated his attacks on Carroll, including a false accusation on social media this weekend that she did not know the decade of their encounter.
+He also called Kaplan "terrible, biased, irrationally angry," echoing attacks he has made on judges overseeing some of his other cases.

-Trump's legal woes have become part of his campaign for the Republican nomination to challenge Biden in November's election.
-Trump in court appearances last week in Washington and New York attacked the judicial system and said cases against him are meant to undermine his quest for a second White House term.

-None of the cases has so far dented Trump's lead for the Republican nomination.
-LIMITS ON TRUMP'S DEFENSE

 Trump may face an uphill fight to escape significant additional damages because of Kaplan's pre-trial rulings.
 These include banning Trump from suggesting he did not rape Carroll, as New York's penal law defines the term, because the first jury did not find that Trump committed rape.